victorchukwuemeka/aquapush/task.md

 * Manage site settings
 * Control access or permissions
 * View analytics or usage stats

+Payment integrations to look out for .
+* Lemon Squeezy
+* Gumroad
+* Payhip

 # currently working on the admin  it is where we will continue from next week .